 top of page

-10 Ways to Celebrate Valentine’s Day Whilst Breastfeeding
+10 Realistic Ways to Celebrate Valentine’s Day Whilst Breastfeeding

-As a breastfeeding mama, the thought of celebrating Valentine’s Day may sound excitin, or it may sound like an utterly ridiculous notion.
-If your boobs are tender, you’re sleep-deprived, your body looks nothing like it did pre-motherhood and you feel like you have lost yourself in a whirlwind of nappies and breast pads - is it any wonder that romance is that last thing on your mind?
+As a breastfeeding mama, the thought of celebrating Valentine’s Day may sound exciting, or it may sound like a ridiculous notion.
+If your boobs are tender, you’re sleep-deprived and you feel like you have lost yourself in a whirlwind of nappies and breast pads - is it any wonder that romance is that last thing on your mind?
 Whilst I agree wholeheartedly that the postpartum period is a uniquely precious time for recovery and recuperation, I also believe that we can and should always make time for reconnecting with the people we love who aren’t our children.
 Not in spite of ourselves, but as part of our own self love and self care.

 1) A Daytime Date